mohapatranetworking/simple-java-maven-app/README.md

-bhakkkkkk change
+some change are there..

-Duryodhan Mohapatra
-fdgdfg
-hgfdg
-ghjhg
+DOny